 More on the Dvorak Technique

 While I gave a basic picture of the Dvorak Technique in this section, I didn't really get into the nitty-gritty details of how to perform the technique manually.
 Beyond classifying the storm with the four main cloud patterns described above, forecasters have to do a more detailed analysis.
 To get a feel for what's involved in this process, you can check out these analysis diagrams for performing the technique using visible and enhanced infrared imagery.
 Note that the sense of circulation depicted in these diagrams is clockwise because they're from the Australian Bureau of Meteorology, and tropical cyclones rotate clockwise in the Southern Hemisphere.
-The complexity of a complete Dvorak analysis is beyond the scope of the course, but if you're interested in experimenting with the technique, you might want to start with the Cyclone Center Web site.
-This site allows you to try your hand at aspects of the Dvorak Technique, and you can see the results of your analysis.
-The crowd-sourced data gathered by the site go into developing a homogeneous set of global satellite intensity estimates.
+Performing detailed manual Dvorak analyses takes a great amount of skill and experience!

 The execution of the Dvorak Technique has evolved over the years from completely manual analyses to the objective automated analyses of the ADT.
 If you're a real tropical weather aficionado, you may be interested in learning more about the details of this evolution, from the details of Dvorak's original technique through the development of the ADT.
 The academic papers below will enrich your understanding (although they contain material well beyond the scope of the course):